[Updated August 24, 2017]

 I just don’t think that makes us a more open and tolerant society.
 I side with Julia Galef in thinking that the best response to the memorandum is to openly and honestly discuss its flaws.

 There are some truly vile, racist, misogynistic, and violent people in the world.
 From what little I have read, the author of the memo does not appear to be one of them.
 If we do not allow thoughtful and well-intentioned people to express dissenting opinions without fear of mob justice and professional reprisal, the end result for our society will not be greater justice and social equality.
 The end result will be a war of competing forms of intolerance.
 Strict free speech norms are powerful tools in the hands of authority.
 And if we get this riled up over this type of writing, it sets a dangerous precedent that will lead to less communication among those with differing opinions.

 And I do not see how that’s a good thing.

 - The memo was sexist and offensive, regardless of intent.
 Google had an obligation to its female and minority employees to take a stand to show that this kind of condescending language and treatment would not be tolerated.
 Anything less would have been condoning sexism and discrimination, and could have led to a revolt.

 I am not an expert in either field, and so I will refrain from offering an opinion myself, other than to say that I didn’t think the memo was particularly insightful.

-Compare the contents of this memo with the language employed by our current president, for Chrissakes.
+Compare the language employed by the author of the memo with the language employed by our current president, for example.